You may know how to price a job as a contractor, but using the right tools can help you more accurately price similar projects in the future.

 Estimating Applied Overhead

-Pricing out your labor and material costs will help you estimate how much it’s going to cost to complete a specific project.
+Pricing your labor and material costs will help you estimate how much it will cost to complete a specific project.
 But project-related costs aren’t the only expenses associated with running a contracting business—and if you want to keep your business moving forward, you need to include those overhead costs in your job costing process.